lucianpls/QB3/performance/performance.md

 output images were converted back to PNG, also using the cqb3 tool which in turn uses libpng 1.6.44 and zlib 1.3.1.1 with the default settings.
 The PNG images used in comparison are the restored PNGs, not the original ones.
 The computer used has an AMD 5955W CPU with sufficient memory to hold the images in memory, running Windows 11.
-QB3 was compiled using Visual Studio 22 with CLang.
-The timings used are the ones recorded by the cqb3 tool, which only measures the time spent for the compression itself, from raw image to compressed image, in memory.
+QB3 V 1.3.1 was compiled using Visual Studio 22 with CLang.
+The timings used are the ones recorded by the cqb3 tool, which measures only the time spent for the compression itself, from raw image to compressed image, in memory.
 A Jupyter notebook was used to analyze the timings and the size of the image files and to plot various graphs.

 ## Results